cloud-ark/kubeplus/README.rst

    $ kubectl get --raw "/apis/platform-as-code/v1/composition?kind=Moodle&instance=moodle1&namespace=namespace1" | python -mjson.tool

 The 'composition' endpoint is used by application developers for discovering the runtime composition tree of native Kubernetes resources that are created as part of provisioning a Custom Resource instance.
-It uses listing of native resources available in 'composition' annotation and OwnerReferences to build this tree.
+It uses listing of native resources available in 'composition' annotation and Custom Resource OwnerReferences to build this tree.

 Examples of possible future endpoints are: 'provenance', 'functions', and 'configurables'.
 We look forward to inputs from the community on what additional information on Custom Resources you would like to get from such endpoints.